rseichter/postqf/README.md

 * Sender address
 * Sender domain

 Another type of custom output is a list of raw message IDs associated with the filter criteria.
-Use the `--id` command line argument to output the ID list.
+ID lists can be piped to utilities like [postsuper](http://www.postfix.org/postsuper.1.html).
 Please note that only one type of report or custom output can be generated at a time, and that the necessary command line options are therefore mutually exclusive.

 ## Command line usage